tatianaacostag/DevelopersDoc_site/content/en/docs/Services/PushPayments.md

 * **REQUEST_BY_THE_MERCHANT**: this is the initial state of the transaction, once you send the list of third parties to be paid and the third parties are approved, the transaction takes this state.
 * **IN_VALIDATION**: due to PayU policies, each payment may be subject to validation.
 This state indicates that your request must be reviewed under our internal policies.
 If the validation fails, the payment which didn't meet the policies is rejected.
 * **IN_PAYU_PROCESS**: this state indicates that PayU has started the process payment.
-This is the latest state where you can request a cancellation or update the request.
 * **AWAITING_BANK_SENT**: this state indicates that PayU has started the transfer of the amount to the third party.
 * **IN_BANKING_PROCESS**: this state indicates that the payment is being processed in the third party's bank account.
+At this point you cannot cancel the request nor update it.
 * **CONFIRMED_BY_THE_BANK**: this state indicates that the third party has received the transferred amount.
 * **REJECTED**: this state indicates that the transaction has been rejected either by PayU (due to policy breach) or the Bank (due to errors in the bank information).